Get in Touch

 Follow us

-Data analysis: 4 fundamental questions to choose the right chart
+Data analysis: critical questions to choose the right chart

 Chart showing different data models

-Data analysis: 4 fundamental questions to choose the right chart
+Data analysis: critical questions to choose the right chart

 In a nutshell, data visualization is a way to communicate, we go from raw information to easy to analyze (visual) components, to obtain a simple result that allows decision making, and that in an attractive way, can tell a story by itself.